Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Multi-threading implementation

 \section{Multi-threading implementation}

 As stated in \cref{sec:architecture}, we planned to have integrated support of multi-thread execution.
-Proper multi-thread implementation in \texttt{C++} is not a trivial task: if not carefully implemented, multi-thread execution can lead to runtime data races and deadlocks.
+Proper multi-thread implementation in \texttt{C++} is not a trivial task: if not carefully implemented, multi-thread execution can lead to run-time data races and deadlocks.
 This kind of errors, can block the simulation or, even worse, lead to incorrect results.

-We decided to base our implementation on a common and well tested solution named \texttt{OpenMP} \cite{dagum1998openmp}.
-This helped us to focus only on the logical implementation of the parallel sections, letting the library to manage the data synchronization between the different threads.
+We decided to base our implementation on a common and well-tested solution named \texttt{OpenMP} \cite{dagum1998openmp}.
+This helped us to focus only on the logical implementation of the parallel sections, letting the library manage the data synchronization between the different threads.

-As shown by \cref{img:simulation_flowchart}, we decided to use a separate task for each charged particle: each new particle, created by an ionization, has its separate thread and can be executed concurrently with the other tasks.
-The \texttt{OpenMP} framework will schedule the execution of each task and will synchronize the shared data between the threads.
+As shown by \cref{img:simulation_flowchart}, we decided to use a separate task for each charged particle.
+Every new particle, created by an ionization, has its separate thread and can be executed concurrently with the other tasks.
+The \texttt{OpenMP} framework will schedule each task's execution and synchronize the shared data between the threads.

 The drawback of this implementation is that only simulations containing multiple initial particles or presenting ionization processes can benefit from a higher number of execution threads.